 Understanding who your key customers are and who to prioritize isn’t always easy but, in a challenging market, it is even more essential.

-With many industries facing materials shortages, delayed product lead times and increasing input and output prices, keeping existing customers close has been a key objective for all businesses throughout the pandemic.
+With many industries facing materials shortages, delayed product lead times and increasing input and output prices, keeping existing customers close was especially key for all businesses throughout the pandemic, and still remains a highly important objective.

 Strong customer knowledge is of course a prerequisite for any effective sales team looking to retain existing clients but many manufacturers and distributors still struggle to identify exactly who their most important customers are and which merit the most attention, particularly in times of crisis when competitors are on the prowl.